 Despite it only having 285 lumens, the beam design of the Coast HL7 is such that the light quality is good enough to fiercely compete with the Fenix when it comes to brightness.
 The max beam distance of 119m is delivered through the bulls-eye spot beam whilst a broader light can be achieved via the ultra view flood beam.
 The simple to use dial, that alters the focus of the beam as you twist it, provides unrivalled beam control for a precise and sharp light like no other.
 And the single on/off button makes it comparable with the Tikkina when it comes to ease of use.

 Like the Fenix, the battery run time is one of the lowest in this review at only 1.5 hours on its brightest mode.
-But for such a bright light it makes up for this shortfall by being impressively light and only around 30g heavier than some of the compact headlamps.
+But for such a bright light it makes up for this shortfall by being impressively lightweight and only around 30g heavier than some of the compact headlamps.
 The rear battery pack contributes to this extra weight and also lowers the comfort levels slightly in comparison.

-So putting the poor run time aside, the Coast HL7 well deserves the spotlight for its relatively low price tag that gives you an exceptional light that is low weight and simple to use.
+So, putting the poor run time aside, the Coast HL7 well deserves the spotlight for its relatively low price tag that gives you an exceptional light that is low weight and simple to use.

 Find the latest price on:

 The Petzl Actik is the upgraded and vastly improved version of the ever popular Tikka Plus.
-With more than double the number of lumens (now 300), and an improved max beam distance of 30m (now 90m), the Actik is an all round more useful and desirable headlamp than it’s predecessor.
+With more than double the number of lumens (now 300), and an improved max beam distance (now 90m), the Actik is an all round more useful and desirable headlamp than it’s predecessor.

 The Actik is one of the lower priced headlamp option and offers very similar performance in brightness and light quality to the Spot, with several lighting modes that include red night mode and both wide and mixed beam patterns.